Wildlife Biology and Conservation, Ornithology, ecological techniques and long-term monitoring

 M. Gibbs, LA.
 Lace, MJ.
 Jones, AJ.
 Moore (2006).
 Multiple host-plant use may arise from gender-specific fitness effects.
 Journal of Insect Science.
 6,

 M. Gibbs, LA.
 Lace, MJ.
 Jones, AJ.
 Moore (2005).
 Egg size-number trade-off and a decline in oviposition site choice quality: female Pararge aegeria butterflies pay a cost of having males present at oviposition.
-J Insect Sci.
-5,
+Journal of Insect Science.
+5(1), pp.39-39.

 M. Gibbs, LA.
 Lace, MJ.
 Jones, AJ.
 Moore (2005).
 Egg size-number trade-off and a decline in oviposition site choice quality: female Pararge aegeria butterflies pay a cost of having males present at oviposition.
 Journal of insect science (Online).
 5,